Lemon Law Attorneys

 Your motorcycle may be considered a lemon if:

-- The motorcycle you’re riding isn’t the bike as described in the warranty.
+- The bike you're riding isn't as described in the warranty.

 - There is a ‘substantial defect’ that is a safety issue.
 Or affects your use of the bike or its value.

-- The motorcycle has gone to the repair shop multiple times and the problem persists.
+- The motorcycle has repeatedly gone to the repair shop, and the problem persists.

 - You have not been able to operate the bike for at least thirty days.
 Note that motorcycle repairs take substantially longer than car repairs.
-Not being able to use a bike for thirty days or more is not uncommon.
+Therefore, not being able to use a bike for thirty days or more is not uncommon.

 Common Motorcycle DefectsSome common motorcycle defects that have led to Lemon Law claims: